-1. Underlying Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) and Net Profit before Tax (NPBT) and before Non-Regular Items are non-IFRS measures.
-This non-IFRS information has not been audited by Deloitte.
+- 1. Underlying Earnings before Interest, Tax and Depreciation and Amortisation (EBITDA) and Profit before Tax and Non-Regular Items are non-IFRS measures.
+This non-IFRS information has not been audited by Deloitte. - 2.
+Net shareholder Returns based on gross dividends reinvested per share.